coder-mike/microvium/lib/src-to-il/analyze-scopes/readme.md

   - Finds nested functions at the block level and creates `Binding`s for them

-  - Finds references to the nested functions and so marks the bindings as used (`isUsed`) and possibly closure-allocated (`isClosureAllocated`), the same as for any bindings
+  - Finds references to the nested functions and possibly marks as closure-allocated (`isClosureAllocated`), the same as for any bindings

   - Finds references from child function scopes to bindings in parent functions scopes and marks the intermediate functions as `functionIsClosure` since they will need to capture their parent's scope.